yashlala/cpsc464-gerrymanderer/README.md

 # CPSC 464 Group 5: Gerrymandering

+## Environment Setup

+1. Ensure [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is installed on your system.
+2. Run `conda env create -f environment.yml` to create a new Conda environment with all the required dependencies.
+3. Activate the environment with `conda activate cpsc464-gerrymandering`.
+4. Run the programs you want.
+Eg: `python3 datagen/datagen.py`.

 ## Data Pipeline

 Census data (both pre and post DP) is represented as three CSVs.